 Finances & Analytics

 Now that we’ve covered some of the numerous features available in UCare, let’s take a look at some of the financial features UCare offers.
 UCare provides what you need to track weekly giving, such as tithes, offerings, and receiving payments for a church cafe or bookstore.
 We will also briefly cover some of the Analytic tools that can be integrated into UCare using Microsoft’s Power BI.
 Numerous options are available regarding Power BI and how this integrates with UCare; we will cover it briefly here.
-The other option is if you have a Church Metrics account; this can be synced with UCare.

 First, we’ll look at Payments and how UCare helps you keep track of your finances.